 The Polish Institute is supported primarily by dues, gifts and grants from individuals, organizations, and foundations.
 Gifts of cash, stocks and bonds, real estate, insurance policies will help assure PIASA’s future.
 Bequests and memorial gifts are encouraged as well as “planned giving” vehicles such as charitable trusts.
 All gifts to the Polish Institute are fully tax deductible within Internal Revenue Code Regulations.

 THE POLISH INSTITUTE OF ARTS AND SCIENCES OF AMERICA

 Polski Instytut Naukowy w Ameryce

-Invitation to the evening with the Nobel prize winner Frank Wilczek, MIT professor, who will discuss his latest book
+Evening with the Nobel prize winner Frank Wilczek, MIT professor, author of his latest book

 "A Beautiful Question - Finding Nature's Deep Design"